 Understanding Your Curls

 There are many variants on curl typing and it can be confusing.
 You can have a mixture of curl types on any one head.
-At Bouclème we like to keep things simple – the key to fabulous curls is understanding the particular needs of your hair.
+At Bouclème we like to keep things simple – the best curly hair tips come from understanding the particular needs of your hair, for example:

 - How much moisture do your curls need?